 Regardless of whether you had another permanent office location (like the downtown office in our example), you can also always deduct the cost of commuting between your home office and any temporary work locations.
 These temporary work locations can include the post office, the office-supply store, the bank where you keep your business accounts, client sites and so on.

-If you commuted between your home office and work locations by car, you can write off the actual expenses (including depreciation) or claim the standard business mileage allowance (37.5 cents a mile for the 2004 tax year).
+If you commuted between your home office and work locations by car, you can write off the actual expenses (including depreciation) or claim the standard business mileage allowance.
 And if you commuted by cab or public transportation, those costs are deductible, too.

-Your commuting-expense deductions belong on Schedule C (if you're a sole proprietor or single-member LLC owner) or on Schedule E (if you're a partner or member of a multimember LLC).
+Your commuting expense deductions belong on Schedule C (if you are a sole proprietor or single-member LLC owner) or on Schedule E (if you are a partner or member of a multimember LLC).
 And keep in mind, write-offs claimed on those business tax schedules are double tax savers, because they reduce both your income and self-employment tax bills.
 Gotta love that.